If you are pregnant, you are interested in knowing how the coronavirus (COVID-19) can affect your pregnancy and the care of your baby.

-If your baby's test result is positive but has no symptoms, you should plan post-birth follow-up with a doctor or other health care provider as soon as possible to avoid transmission.
-If babies are born and sick and need to be cared for in the neonatal unit, they should be able to have contact with your skin.
+- If babies are born and sick and need to be cared for in the neonatal unit, they should be able to have contact with their skin

-The biggest concern is that the virus can be transmitted through respiratory droplets, so care must be taken to minimize the risk of transmission when with the baby.
-Detection of the coronavirus can be transmitted to the baby through breast milk, but the benefits of breastfeeding and the protection it offers outweigh the risks.
+The biggest concern is that the virus can be transmitted through breath droplets, so care must be taken to minimize the risk of transmission when with the baby.
+Detection of the Coronavirus can be transmitted to the baby through breast milk.
+However, the benefits of breastfeeding and the protection it offers outweigh the risks involved.